Sznapsollo/PrivThing/README.md

 - retrieveFileFromPath - get file content of specific path
 - updateFileFromPath - update file from path with specific data

-I will upload small example server in separate git.
-I use vertx based server which can be easily run with java and configured as service.
+I share simple node server in my repositor - https://github.com/Sznapsollo/PrivThingServer - that servers PrivThing

 #### PrivThing features which make it nice to use it for notes